alexgs/grunt-available-tasks/README.md

 Type: `Boolean`
 Default value: `false`

-Setting this to `true` will not output any tasks that have been assigned to a group. `false` will display ungrouped tasks.
+Setting this to `true` will not output any tasks that haven't been assigned to a group. `false` will display ungrouped tasks.
 An example configuration:

 ```js